krishnachittur/krishnachittur.github.io/_posts/2024-4-21-linear-algebra.md

 ## Okay but seriously though what's up with all of these arrays of numbers and tedious operations?

 Now for the contentious part.
 I'm no pedagogy expert, but my ideal linear algebra course would change up the order of things a bit from the usual approach.
-In particular, the typical course goes something like this:
+In particular, the typical course goes something like this (e.g. [in Gilbert Strang's book][strang-toc]):

 1. Vectors, matrices
 1. Lots and lots of number crunching: matrix-vector products, matrix multiplication, Gauss-Jordan elimination, determinants, etc.